yada2x/odin-recipes/README.md

 # odin-recipes
-This is my first project.
-It will contain a website with a basic recipe using HTML.
-It follows a brutalist design.
+This if my first project.
+I will use HTMl to create a website with a recipe.
+I will follow a brutalist design.